Concord Gabbro-Syenite Complex: Tectonic setting

-It is thought that the meta-gabbros present throughout the Concord Gabbro-Syenite Complex were placed approximately 520-580 million years ago (in the Cambrian era) and that a subduction zone caused the igneous activity which created the meta-gabbros.
-The crystallization of the gabbro and syenite is thought to have occurred 385-415 million years ago, placing its tectonic setting during the Siluro-Devonian era.
-During this era, the Charlotte and Carolina slate belts were believed to be connected to the North American Continent against the central Piedmont suture.
+It is thought that the meta-gabbros present throughout the Concord Gabbro-Syenite Complex were placed approximately 580-520 million years ago (in Ediacaran - Cambrian times) and that a subduction zone caused the igneous activity which created the meta-gabbros.
+The crystallization of the gabbro and syenite is thought to have occurred 385-415 million years ago, placing its tectonic setting during the Silurian and Devonian periods.
+During this time, the Charlotte and Carolina slate belts were believed to be connected to the North American Continent against the central Piedmont suture.
 The thrusting of the belts into the western terrain could have resulted in crustal thickening, melting, and mantle uplifting.